hannibal002/SkyHanni/docs/discord_roles.md

     - When the mod updates to a shiny new release.
 - **Beta Ping**
     - When a new beta version is available for testing.

-    - This role may be renamed to Beta Tester in the future.
+[//]: # (This is a hidden comment: This role may be renamed to Beta Tester in the future.)

 - **Leaks Ping**
     - When a **Main Contributor** or higher decides to show off something new and cool.
 - **Stream Ping**